-God Uses Animal Skins to Make Clothes for Adam and Eve
+God Makes Coats of Skins for Adam and Eve

 Let’s take a look at this third passage, which states that there is meaning behind the name Adam gave Eve, right?
 This shows that after being created, Adam had his own thoughts and understood many things.
 But for now we are not going to study or explore what he understood or how much he understood because this is not the main point I want to discuss in the third passage.
 So what is the main point of the third passage?
 Let’s take a look at the line, “To Adam also and to his wife did Jehovah God make coats of skins, and clothed them.”
 If we don’t fellowship about this line of the scriptures today, you might never realize the connotations behind these words.
 First, let Me give some clues.
 Expand your imagination and picture the Garden of Eden, with Adam and Eve living in it.
 God goes to visit them, but they hide because they are naked.
 God cannot see them, and after He calls out for them, they say, “We dare not see You for our bodies are naked.”
 They do not dare to see God because they are naked.
 So what does Jehovah God do for them?
 The original text says: “To Adam also and to his wife did Jehovah God make coats of skins, and clothed them.”
 Now do you know what God used to make their clothes?
 God used animal skins to make their clothes.
 That is to say, the clothing God made for man was a fur coat.
 This was the first piece of clothing God made for man.
 A fur coat is an upmarket clothing item by today’s standards, something not everyone can afford to wear.
 If someone asks you: What was the first piece of clothing worn by mankind’s ancestors?
 You can answer: It was a fur coat.
 Who made this fur coat?
 You can further respond: God made it!
 That’s the main point: This clothing was made by God.
 Isn’t that something worth noting?
 Now that I’ve just described it, has an image emerged in your minds?
 There should at least be a rough outline of it.
 The point of telling you this today is not to let you know what man’s first piece of clothing was.
 So then what is the point?
 The point is not the fur coat, but how to know the disposition and being and possessions revealed by God when He was doing this thing.